How children's bones grow

 Children aged five to 18 need at least 60 minutes (one hour) of physical activity every day, which should include moderate-intensity activity, such as cycling and playground games.

-In order to strengthen muscles and bones, vigorous-intensity activities should be included at least three times a week.
+To strengthen muscles and bones, vigorous-intensity activities should be included at least three times a week.
 This could be swinging on playground equipment, sports such as gymnastics or tennis, or hopping and skipping.

 See 10 ways to get active with your kids.